- Height: No more than 14 inches

 Dogs should also be genetically tested for thrombopathia through the Auburn University College of Veterinary Medicine, and have von Willebrand factor antigen testing, which can be done by most veterinarians.
 Both conditions are bleeding disorders that can occur in Basset Hounds.

 Other important health clearances are documentation from the Orthopedic Foundation for Animals that the puppy’s parents have normal thyroid glands and that their hips and elbows are rated good or better.
-For hips, certification from University of Pennsylvania (PennHIP), Ontario Veterinary College (OVC) or Institute for Genetic Disease Control (GDC) is also acceptable.
+For hips, certification from PennHIP or the Institute for Genetic Disease Control (GDC) is also acceptable.

 Basset Hounds can develop a spinal problem known as intervertebral disc disease (IVDD), which can affect any part of the Basset Hound’s spine including the neck.
 This condition makes even the smallest of movement painful and difficult and can require surgery.
 There are no tests for IVDD, but it is common in long-backed breeds.